nearform/autocannon-ui/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

 This monorepo contains packages and applications which provide a GUI for using autocannon while maintaining the same user experience.
+It provides the ability to compare two autocannon results.

+To compare, the user must tick two results and press the `Compare` button.
+The popup that appeared will display the comparing result.
+For understanding the result, please see the `autocannon-compare` [documentation](https://github.com/mcollina/autocannon-compare).

 <!-- toc -->